xriss/blender-mousepad/README.md

 Blender 2.8 has got a **lot** better, so all we need to do is swap the middle and the right mouse button.

+Now it looks like blender is partially doing this so sometimes we are making it worse.
+Which means we need to perform some special hacks, which we do by appending some python in the bash script to rejiggle some things.

 # For Blender 2.91